-Modest weight loss means losing about 5 to 7% of total body weight.
+Modest weight loss means losing about 5% of total body weight.
 For example, at a weight of 165 pounds, modest weight loss would equate to shedding 8 pounds.
-Losing this amount of weight may improve how the body responds to insulin and overall glucose levels.
+Losing this amount of weight may improve how the body responds to insulin and overall glucose levels

 Finding Your Body Mass Index

-Many people don't know their current weight or if it is considered to be healthy, overweight or obese.
+Many people don't know their current weight or if it falls into a healthy, overweight or obese range.
 Do a quick check to calculate body mass index, or BMI, with this formula or use an online calculator:

 [weight (in pounds) x 703] / [height (in inches) squared]